qdw/mac-run-bash-profile-at-login-time/README.txt

 README                       this file
 Examples/                    examples of commands you might want to put in your
                              ~/.bash_login
-    Troubleshooting
+    Debugging

-In the unlikely even that the script doesn't work, try the following:
+If the Applescript doesn't seem to work, try the following:

 - Make sure your ~/.bash_profile (or ~/.bash_login, or ~/.profile)
 is readable by you: run Terminal and do chmod u+r ~/.bash_profile.